 Usinger's president shares sausage grilling secrets

-The following interview was originally posted in 2013, but in honor of the Fourth of July – and all the grilling that entails – we've reposted our chat here for your entertainment and education.
+The following interview was originally posted in 2013, but in honor of National Bratwurst Day – and all the grilling that entails – we've reposted our chat here for your entertainment and education.

 It's a big weekend for cookouts, and in honor of that we checked in with Fritz Usinger, president of Usinger's, and asked him for a little advice.